Article

 Pet parents may be tempted to give their teething pup ice cubes to chew on, but this is not safe because the hard texture can damage teeth.
 Not to mention, the small size can present a choking hazard.

-Rather than using ice, several Puppy Chew toys can be put in the freezer for extra relief and a cooling sensation!
+Rather than using ice, several teething chew toys can be put in the freezer for extra relief and a cooling sensation!

 Take Preventive Measures